faithlessk/angrybirds/README.md

-# angrybirds
+# NitroCodez/angrybirds
-My website about Angry Birds (MindX Final Project)
+This is a website I made for Angry Birds fans.
+It is also my final project at MindX for the Web Advanced unit.